dw218192/PTStudio/README.md

 ## Roadmap (As of 2023/11/26)
 - High Priority
     - [x] implement renderer switcher
-    - [ ] implement the ability to append custom data to scene objects
-        - [ ] possible strategy: a component system, we can attach a component to a scene object
-        - [ ] problem: how to handle dynamically registered component types?
-            - requirement for component class:
-                - no inheritance (our reflection system doesn't support inheritance)
-                - must be serializable (i.e. must have a default constructor)
-                - must be reflectable
-                - can be constructed given its class name
     - [x] implement performance display
-        - [ ] fix FPS display bug
+        - [x] fix FPS display bug
+    - [ ] implement child object
+        - [ ] a child object's transform is updated when its parent's transform is updated
     - [ ] Editing Improvements
         - [ ] put mesh loading in a separate thread
         - [ ] adaptive grid resizing